datanav/docs/management-studio.rst

 Search
 ------

+..
 TODO

 Entity types
 ------------

+..
 TODO

 Models
 ------

+..
 TODO

 Pipes
 =====

-The **Pipes** page shows a list of all pipes in the current node.
+The **Pipes** page shows a list of all pipes in the current subscription.

 .. image:: images/pipes.png
     :width: 600px